 The shutter speed comes in fractions of seconds.
 Typically, you will be working from a range of about 1/125 – 1/500 for everyday photography.
-Here, 1/125 means the shutter is open for one 250th of a second.
+Here, 1/125 means the shutter is open for one 125th of a second.

 What Gear Do You Need

 A tripod is essential for long exposure photography.
 As I pointed out, anything below 1/60th of a second will create blurriness in your images.
-Long exposures tend to create photographs from exposures as long as 30 seconds, some could even take hours.
+Long exposures tend to create photographs from exposures as long as 30 seconds.
+Some could even take hours.

 Tripods are inexpensive but get something sturdy that will survive a few bumps.
 We recommend the 3 Legged Thing Punks Corey Aluminum Tripod as it is lightweight and folds up small.
 Perfect for traipsing across the countryside or city.

 A shutter release is a helpful piece of equipment.
-We talked about camera shake due to handholding the camera, but even pressing the shutter button can cause blurriness.
+We talked about

 These releases come in two forms; one that connects to your camera via a cable, and the other via infrared.
 The wireless version is a little more expensive, but it means you don’t need to be next to your camera to operate it.